Despite judge’s ruling, Bowser will extend MedStar’s Medicaid contract

-The massive MedStar hospital system said last month that it planned to end its agreements with the two other insurers that cover most of the D.C. residents enrolled in Medicaid, according to Deputy Mayor Wayne Turnage, after a judge last year found that MedStar violated procurement law and should not have been awarded the contract in the first place.
+The massive MedStar hospital system said last month that it planned to end its agreements with the two other insurers that cover most of the D.C. residents enrolled in Medicaid, according to Deputy Mayor Wayne Turnage, after a judge last year found that the city violated procurement rules, which meant it should not have awarded MedStar the contract in the first place.
 The move would have meant that Medicaid patients would have lost access to MedStar’s large network of doctors.

 Under Bowser’s emergency order, Turnage said in a Washington Post interview on Thursday, the Office of Contracting and Procurement moved swiftly to offer MedStar — along with CareFirst and AmeriHealth, the other two insurers who provide managed care in the District and whose contracts were already set to be extended — an additional nine months on their current contracts, effectively skirting the ruling of the Contract Appeals Board judge.